How to Lower Your Grocery Budget Without Using Coupons

 Money Saving Myths

 Ironically, many things we have grown to believe about saving money on food, paper products, and over-the-counter medications are simply untrue.
 Humans, on the whole, tend to be mostly uninformed shoppers.
 The following might surprise you, but don't take them lightly.
-I've spent the last 5 years maximizing my savings and minimizing my grocery budget, and I can attest that the following list is truly full of myths.
+I've spent the last five years maximizing my savings and minimizing my grocery budget, and I can attest that the following list is truly full of myths.

 - I don't have time to do any of this.
 The fact is, the initial change from your current shopping habits will seem like a big waste of time.
 But once you make the change, you will find that you don't spend any more time in a grocery store than you ever did.
 In fact, you just might spend less time and less money.